noah-finestone/Event_Management_API/README.md

 3) Statistics routes: It would be useful to have routes to fetch guest and table statistics.
 This could include the total number of guests, the number of accompanying guests, the busiest tables, etc.

-4) Waitlist Management: Instead of rejecting guets who arrive with a larger group than their table capacity, perhaps creating a waitlist where guests can join the waitlist and get notified if seats become available would be more efficient.
+4) Waitlist Management: Instead of rejecting guets who arrive with a larger group than their table capacity, perhaps creating a waitlist where guests can join the waitlist and get notified if seats become available would be better.